dseichter/VATValidation/vatvalidation-docs/docs/index.md

 This is the successor of my VAT-Validation.
 Now released as Open Source.

 If you like this software, please don't hesitate to give it a :star: or send me a :moneybag: donation in the amount you think the software is worth.

-## About

-VATValidation supports you in validating your vat numbers based on your master data.
-Whether you want to check a VAT number directly at your workplace or integrate it into your ERP/CRM applications.